GrapheneOS/AttestationServer/README.md

 an SMTP server.
 The configuration is stored in the `Configuration` table in the database and can be safely modified while the server is running to have it kick in for the next email alert cycle.

-Only SMTPS (SMTP over TLS) with a valid certificate is supported.
+Only SMTPS (SMTP over TLS) with a valid certificate is supported for remote email servers.
 STARTTLS is deliberately not supported because it's less secure.
 The username must also be the full address for sending emails.

 For example, making an initial configuration: